sengarsp/ml_keras/README.md

      job4 : one extra job (job4)for monitor: if container where app is running fails due to any reason then this job should automatically start the container again from where the last trained model left.
 # Built With
-  RHEL-8 Running in Virtual Box  \n
+  RHEL-8 Running in Virtual Box,
-  Docker
+  Docker ,
-  Dockerfile
+  Dockerfile ,
-  GitHub
+  GitHub .
-  Jenkins
+  Jenkins .
 # Author
  Shyamendra pratan singh sengar